-Dominic is a registered Civil and Commercial Mediator with the Civil Mediation Council, and offers online and telephone mediation services: www.ResolvedOnline.com.
+Dominic is a registered Civil and Commercial Mediator with the Civil Mediation Council, and offers online and telephone mediation services at www.ResolvedOnline.com.
 He also acts as Counsel in mediations.
-Dominic participated in the ‘Civil Mediation Council Annual Conference 2019’ at the Hallam Conference Centre.
+Dominic attended the ‘Civil Mediation Council Annual Conference 2020’.

 What is mediation?